opis/database/4.x/schema-modifying-tables.md

 #### Removing default values

-You can remove a default value of a column by using the `dropDefaultValue` method.
+You can remove a column's default value by using the `dropDefaultValue` method.
 This method takes as an argument the name of the column.

 ```php